neerajmahajan/recap-spring/README.md

 * Advice : The fucntionality we want to apply.
 * Aspect : Combines pointcut and advice.
 * Weaving :The process of applying an aspect to our system.
+* use @EnableAspectJAutoProxy : Be default it can proxy interfaces, but if classes needs to be proxied, then cglib library is required.